hegelai/prompttools/README.md

 # PromptTools: Tools for Prompts

 Welcome to prompttools!
 This repo offers a set of tools for testing and experimenting with prompts.
-The core idea is to enable developers to play with prompts using familiar interfaces like _code_ and _notebooks_.
+The core idea is to enable developers to evaluate prompts using familiar interfaces like _code_ and _notebooks_.

 ## Using prompttools